Dan503/load-js/README.md

 # load-js

-A small function for loading a js file before running code, will only ever load the file once per page load.
+A small function for loading one or more js files before running code.
+It will only ever load the file once per page load.